dhoyle/splicedocs-jekyll/pages/OnPrem/Info/Troubleshoot.md

 We have seen a situation where HMaster doesn't exit when you attempt a shutdown, and a forced shutdown is used.
 The forced shutdown means that HBase may not be able to flush all data and delete all write-ahead logs (WALs); as a result, it can take longer than usual to restart HBase and Splice Machine.

 Splice Machine now sets the HBase *Graceful Shutdown Timeout* to 10 minutes, which should be plenty of time.
-If the shutdown is still hanging up after 10 minutes, it's likely that there's a problem in one of your running queries.
+If the shutdown is still hanging up after 10 minutes, a forced shutdown is appropriate.

 ## Updating Stored Query Plans after a Splice Machine Update {#SpliceUpdate}